 Which Individual Nootropics are Best for ADHD?

 There are 13 stand alone nootropics I know of that can help with ADHD and ADD.
-I will provide a short list here, with a brief description of how they can benefit people with ADHD.

 - Ashwagandha – provides users with a relaxed state of mental focus without becoming drowsy.
 Ashwagandha provides protection from stress hormones like Cortisol, and improves overall mood.